marzboard/marzboard/README.md

 - Correct gRPC configs (until Marzban fix it!)
 - Censorship Status checking button for users (so they can check if their domain is censored or not)
 - Admin panel to show all users in each marzban server
+- Subscription relay for all nodes
+- Random SNI feature

 # Run the project